T-miracle/T-miracle/README.md

 I am a full-stack developer with a focus on front-end development.

-I am very interested in custom text editors for the web and my dream is to have my own interactive writing website where I can collaborate with like-minded individuals to create content of mutual interest.
+I am very interested in custom text editors for Web and my dream is to have my own interactive writing website where I can collaborate with like-minded individuals to create content of mutual interest.
 This would prevent me from bearing the burden of maintaining documents alone.

 I am currently working towards making this a reality...